sakaiproject/sakai-stress-test/README.md

 	```$mvn test -DallowPlugins=pluginName```

-You can create a plugin inside plugins folder, extending _SakaiSimulationPlugin_ class and adding the steps you want to run inside an concrete tool.
+You can create a plugin inside plugins folder, extending _SakaiSimulationPlugin_ class and adding the steps you want to run inside a concrete tool.
 For example you can add a plugin to create or remove a folder in resources each time a user reach this tool.

 Exploring the results